 Eat Pray Love: Liz Gilbert (Julia Roberts) had everything she wanted in life: a home, husband, and successful career.
 After divorcing her husband, she embarks on a “quest of self-discovery” through Italy, India, and Bali.

 Under The Tuscan Sun: Frances Mayes’ (Diane Lane) life is turned upside down when she learns her husband is cheating on her.
 While vacationing in Italy she purchases a rural Tuscan villa in an attempt to restart her life.

 The Lizzy McGuire Movie: During Lizzie McGuire’s (Hilary Duff) school trip to Rome she meets a local musician named Paolo.
 Lizzie agrees to ditch her teacher and perform with him at a massive concert.

 The Godfather: This famous film documents the lives of powerful Italian-American crime families and their involvement with the Mafia.
 Michael (Al Pacino), struggles to maintain a normal relationship with his wife as he’s drawn deeper into the family business.

-My Life in Ruins: Georgia (Nia Vardalos), a travel guide, feels that her life as no direction, but as she leads a group of tourists through her native Greece, she begins to see the world and her home country in a new light.
+My Life In Ruins: Georgia (Nia Vardalos), a travel guide, feels that her life has no direction, but as she leads a group of tourists through her native Greece, she begins to see the world and her home country in a new light.